scottdriscoll/chip8-speckit/README.md

 A Chip-8 emulator implemented in C# with a WebAssembly front end.
 The core interpreter runs inside `Chip8.Emulator.Core` while `Chip8.Emulator.Web` hosts a Blazor UI exposing the display, HUD telemetry, and keyboard controls directly in the browser.

+This project was completely vibe coded.
+I did not personally write a single line of code.
+I planned it with [Github Spec Kit](https://github.com/github/spec-kit) using Codex as the ai agent.
+Total time to create the project, including bug fixing and general tweaks and improvements, was about 4 hours.

 ![Chip-8 Emulator Screenshot](./emulator.png)

 ## Requirements